TomOverland/Online-Offline-Budget-Tracker/README.md

 # Online-Offline-Budget-Tracker
 Progressive web application that allows users to add expenses to a budget tracker both online and offline.
-This application demonstrates a simple full stack development CRUD application with front end implemented with HTML and CSS.
-The backend is implemented with Node.js and Express.
-The database was constructed with Mongoose, MongoDB, and IndexedDB, and implemented to Heroku with MongoDB Atlas.

 [Deployed on Heroku](https://secret-tor-92519.herokuapp.com/).